 So, how do you plan an office seating arrangement?
 Planning an office seating is a team effort.
 A good boss should integrate their employees’ inputs and opinions on their office seating.
-But more importantly, a good boss should utilize office space to increase productivity in the workplace.
-Companies can plan office seating through a meeting or the use of a software.
+But more importantly, utilize office space to increase productivity in the workplace.
+Companies can plan office seating through a meeting or the use of software.

-But there is more to an office seating.
+But there is more to office seating.
 A properly planned office isn’t just about promoting productivity.
-A good seating has numerous benefits, from interpersonal relationships to a comfortable work environment.
+Good seating has numerous benefits, from interpersonal relationships to a comfortable work environment.

 You wouldn’t need an office seating plan If you’re starting with a small team.
 According to Ben Sheen, senior manager of workplace and facilities for Namely, you’ll need to have a seating plan once your team occupies one floor or reaches 150 members.
 However, it doesn’t hurt to prepare an office seating plan as early as now.

 The key to properly planned office seating is planning not for the present but the future.
 You should design your floor plan to build continuity, improve employee experience, and promote engagement.
 It should also reflect solutions as your team grows past 150 members or occupies one or more floors.

 Before you can start planning for office seating, it helps to read more about floor plans and how companies apply them.
 One of the most discussed floor plans is the open office floor plans versus its closed counterpart.
 The closed office floor plan is the usual choice for companies, but the open office floor plan is gaining traction for its benefits.